 - Can you wear shoes inside?

-- Do you shake hands (COVID-19 says no) or bow to greet your colleagues?
+- Do you shake hands or bow to greet your colleagues?

 - Are students encouraged to listen quietly or engage in conversations?

 - Are there political boundaries you should try to deviate from?

 A North American or Western upbringing has given you different cultural norms than those who have grown up in other parts of the world.
 It’s time to adapt so that you can be a culturally responsive teacher.

 Here’s an example of my rookie mistake.
 When I taught abroad in South Korea I wrote my name in red on the board when introducing myself.
 “No big deal,” I thought.
 Well, that was wrong.
 I immediately learned from a few eight year olds to never write anyone’s name in red, because it’s really bad luck.
 Oops!
 I learned quickly that I needed to do a bit more research on where I was living to be a more culturally sensitive teacher.

 For those of you who have taught in the States or a Western country, you’ll need to erase your classroom preconceptions and adapt your teaching methods if you’re heading for the Middle East or Asia.
 Put yourself in the students’ shoes.
 What do the students, kiddos or adults, want to talk about?
 What do they find fascinating about their own pop culture, history, food, national heroes, sports, or important holidays?
 Be sensitive to what may be inappropriate and stay away from hot button issues that may get you in trouble.
 Do you really think they would care about American political rants (no thanks) or the religion that you grew up in?
 Probably not.
 Do they want to share with you their favorite sports or pop stars?
 Maybe!

 Not only can your students help you brainstorm key topics for lesson plans, but they can be your best teachers on learning about their culture.